kubernetes/website/content/en/docs/concepts/architecture/controller.md

 current cluster to set up new Nodes when needed.

-Controllers that interact with external state find their desired state from the API server, then communicate directly with an external system to bring the current state closer in line.
+Controllers that interact with external state find their desired state from the API server and communicate directly with an external system to bring the current state closer in line.

-(There actually is a [controller](https://github.com/kubernetes/autoscaler/) that horizontally scales the nodes in your cluster.)
+There actually is a [controller](https://github.com/kubernetes/autoscaler/) that horizontally scales the nodes in your cluster.

-The important point here is that the controller makes some change to bring about your desired state, and then reports current state back to your cluster's API server.
+The important point here is that the controller makes some change to bring about your desired state and reports the current state back to your cluster's API server.
 Other control loops can observe that reported data and take their own actions.

-In the thermostat example, if the room is very cold then a different controller might also turn on a frost protection heater.
+In the thermostat example, if the room is very cold, then a different controller might also turn on a frost protection heater.
 With Kubernetes clusters, the control plane indirectly works with IP address management tools, storage services, cloud provider APIs, and other services by